 Not only are the contents of the sugar-drink used for gestational diabetes screening less than optimal, but there’s a high rate of false positives.
 Approximately 15-20% of pregnant women will test positive on this test, but when given the follow-up confirmation test only 2-5% of women will test positive.

-Instead of the traditional gestational diabetes screening, I’ll be telling my doctor I’d like to monitor my blood sugar over the course of a couple of weeks.
+Instead of the traditional gestational diabetes screening for part of my prenatal practices, I’ll be telling my doctor I’d like to monitor my blood sugar over the course of a couple of weeks.
 All it takes are a few little finger pricks throughout the days that I’m testing.
 It doesn’t involve eating or drinking anything crazy or out of the ordinary.

 That’s the beauty of this test.
 My doctor and I will be able to see what my blood sugar levels are doing in response to the normal foods I eat every day.
 And it will give a more extensive view of what’s happening in my body—not just a snapshot of what happened during a one hour window in response to something I’d never ordinarily drink anyhow.